leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 \frontmatter
 ```

-The body of the document begins, and we declare the beginning of the front matter.
+The body of the document and the front matter begin.
 The front matter is different from the rest of the document in two ways.
 First, the chapters (for example, **Abstract**, **Acknowledgements**, and so forth) aren’t numbered.
 And second, the page numbers use Roman numerals (for example, i, ii, iii, and so forth) instead of Arabic numerals (for example, 1, 2, 3, and so forth).

 ```latex
 \begin{center}